The Queen Edith’s Community Forum aims to be a grass-roots organisation for everyone in our neighbourhood… and also its environment.

 - Sam Davies – Chair, and lead on strategy, events, and local neighbourhood planning

-- Rebecca Jones – lead on Queen Edith’s in Bloom, Queen Edith’s Abundance and also working on communications and events
+- Rebecca Jones – lead on Queen Edith’s in Bloom, Queen Edith’s Abundance

 - Roger Lilley – lead on the Queen Edith’s ‘Capturing our History’ local history project